Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Connection to operator size

 \section{Connection to operator size}

-In this Section, we outline the connection between the coupling $V$ and the operator size when $V$ is acted on states of the form: \be Q_{A,l}(t) \ket{\tfd} = Q_{A,l}(t) \rho^{1/2}_l \ket{\epr}. \ee This connection has been noted in a number of previous works, focusing primarily on a specific bilinear coupling in fermionic systems~\cite{roberts2018operator,qi2019quantum,lin2019symmetries,susskind2019complexity,lin2019complexity,brown2019quantum,brown2020quantum}.
-In the following, we extend this notion to bosonic systems and more generic couplings.
-We then show that the action of the exponentiated coupling, $e^{igV}$, is particularly simple---it applies an overall phase---whenever operator size distributions are tightly peaked.
+In this section, we outline the connection between the coupling $V$ and the operator size when $V$ is acted on states of the form: \be Q_{A,l}(t) \ket{\tfd} = Q_{A,l}(t) \rho^{1/2}_l \ket{\epr}. \ee This connection was discovered in a number of previous works, focusing primarily on a specific bilinear coupling in fermionic systems~\cite{roberts2018operator,qi2019quantum,lin2019symmetries,susskind2019complexity,lin2019complexity,brown2019quantum,brown2020quantum}.
+In the following, we introduce this connection in the context of bosonic systems and argue that it applies to a good approximation for any generic, local couplings.
+From this, we then show that the action of the exponentiated coupling, $e^{igV}$, is particularly simple---it applies an overall phase---whenever operator size distributions are tightly peaked.